tomhmoses/fun2/files/LectureNotes/files/List.lagda.md

                  → List X → A
 List-nondep-elim {X} {A} a f = List-elim {X} (λ _ → A) a f
 ```

+## Induction on lists

+In terms of logic, the elimination principle gives an induction principle for proving properties of lists.